varunkumar/arduino-game-controller/README.md

 - Visit http://localhost:8080 on your browser.
 (Recommended : Latest version of Chrome, Firefox).
 - Enter a passcode (secret code) which will be used by the controller / other player to connect to your game.
 - Click anywhere on the screen / press enter to start the game in single player mode.
+- You can use arrow keys / mouse press / Leap motion gestures to ride the copter.

 ###Multi-player mode
 - Press 'H' to host a multi-player game.
 Share 'Host Token' secretly to the second player.
 This is displayed at the bottom of the page.